Challah

 - Jump to the printable recipe for precise measurements

-Begin by combining the lukewarm water, oil, honey, 2 of the eggs, and the egg yolk; whisk well and set aside.
+Start by whisking together the lukewarm water, oil, honey, two eggs, and the egg yolk until well combined, then set the mixture aside.

-Carefully transfer the braided loaf to a parchment-lined 13 x 18-inch baking sheet.
-Cover the loaf loosely with plastic wrap and let it rise in a warm, draft-free spot until about 1.5 times the size, 1 to 2 hours.
-Toward the end of the rising time, preheat the oven to 350°F and set an oven rack in the middle position.
-(Note that the loaf will continue to rise a bit in the oven.)
-In a small bowl, beat the remaining egg and brush the beaten egg generously over the risen dough.
-(Note: If you like, sprinkle poppy or sesame seeds onto the challah before putting it in the oven.)
+Place the braided loaf on a parchment-lined baking sheet and cover it loosely with plastic wrap.
+Let it rise in a warm spot until it’s about 1.5 times its size, which takes 1 to 2 hours.
+Toward the end of the rise, preheat your oven to 350°F with a rack in the middle.
+The loaf will continue to rise as it bakes.
+Beat the remaining egg and brush it generously over the dough.
+If you’d like, sprinkle poppy or sesame seeds before baking.

-Place the baking sheet atop another baking sheet; this will prevent the bottom crust from browning too much.
-Bake for 30 to 35 minutes, until the crust is a rich brown color and the internal temperature is between 190°F and 200°F on an instant-read thermometer.
-Remove the bread from the oven and place it on a rack to cool.
-Challah is best enjoyed fresh, but leftovers will keep for a few days in a sealed plastic bag.
+Place the baking sheet on top of another to prevent the bottom from over-browning.
+Bake for 30 to 35 minutes until the crust is deep golden and the internal temperature reaches 190°F to 200°F. Transfer the bread to a rack to cool.
+Challah is best enjoyed fresh, but leftovers can be stored in a sealed plastic bag for a few days.

 You May Also Like